MirisanRavindran/MirisanRavindran/README.md

 ![GitLab](https://img.shields.io/badge/GitLab-330F63?style=for-the-badge&logo=gitlab&logoColor=white)&nbsp;
 ![Figma](https://img.shields.io/badge/Figma-F24E1E?style=for-the-badge&logo=figma&logoColor=white)&nbsp;

+## Current Robotics Projects and Role
+🤖 **Role:** Programming Team Lead, Computer Vision Team Lead, Web Development Team Lead 🔧 **Projects:** Currently, I'm leading teams in multiple robotics-related areas:

+- **Programming Team:** In my role as Programming Team Lead, I oversee the development of the control systems that power our robots.
+We focus on writing efficient, reliable, and adaptable code to ensure our robots perform at their best.

+- **Computer Vision Team:** As the Computer Vision Team Lead, I'm involved in developing vision systems that enable our robots to perceive and navigate their environment.
+This includes tasks like object recognition and tracking.

+- **Web Development Team:** I lead the Web Development Team, responsible for creating web-based interfaces to control and monitor our robots.
+These interfaces allow remote control and real-time data visualization.

+🚀 **Current Focus:** Our current robotics projects involve participating in the RoboMaster University Series (RMU), a global competition.
+Our goal is to push the boundaries of technological innovation by building advanced and intelligent robots.
+We are actively developing and optimizing control algorithms, computer vision solutions, and web interfaces to ensure our robots are competitive and perform exceptionally in the competition.

 <!--
 **MirisanRavindran/MirisanRavindran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.